Yentis/betterdiscord-emotereplacer/README.md

 :wiggle-\<intensity\> - Make your emote wiggle!
 Intensity can be: left empty, big, bigger or huge.
 :wide-\<wideness\> - Make your emote extra wide!
 Wideness can be: left empty, big, huge, extreme or a number from 2 to 8.
 :resize-\<size\> - Resize your emote.
 Can be: small, medium, large or a number from 32 to 128.
+:rain-\<option\> - Add a rain effect to the emote.
+Option can be: left empty, glitter.

 **Examples:**
 yentDogSmug:flip